 It's ideal when you can enjoy being a leader.
 But leadership often means you must do hard things, make difficult decisions and accept responsibility when things go wrong.

 I am confident you have come to grips with this reality long ago, and you are probably even more aware of this requirement of leaders now.
-2020 has certainly brought more than its share of discomfort to leaders everywhere.
+2020 certainly brought more than its share of discomfort to leaders everywhere.

 But I am also confident you have realized some significant benefits for yourself and your team this year as a result of your willingness to lead in exceedingly uncomfortable times: